 Natural gas and heating oil prices in New Jersey, a long term view.

 Rising and falling prices are normal in the commodities market.
 In fact, the chart below shows how energy market prices rise and fall.
 There is no such thing as permanently high or permanently low prices.
 Switching fuels to capture a temporary price advantage in one fuel has always been like trying to time the stock market.

-Where will energy prices go from here?
+Where will oil prices go from here?